The government pays billions of dollars each year to help students to go to college,

 - A New York State resident for 12 months prior to enrollment

-- Ineligible for admission under traditional standards, but demonstrate potential for completing a college program
+- Demonstrate potential for completing a college program

 - In need of financial assistance within established income guidelines.